Adolph Matulis: Managerial career

 Matulis was a player-manager for part of five seasons.
 His first season managing was 1948, when he led Elizabethton to a 64–61 fifth-place finish.
 In 1949, he was one of three managers for Janesville, and one of two managers for Clinton.
 In 1950, he led Janesville to a 70–54 third-place finish and a berth in the playoffs, where the team lost in the final round.
 He managed Janesville to a 56–64 seventh-place finish in 1951.
 In 1952, he managed Topeka to a 63–76 record.

 Personal life

 Matulis was born in 1920 in East Chicago, Indiana.
 He did not play in professional baseball from 1943 to 1945, due to World War II.
 He enlisted in the United States Army as a private on October 22, 1942.
 He served as a corporal for the 12th Armored Division, where he continued to play baseball as well as basketball.
 After his sports career, he worked for and retired from a brewery.
 Matulis was inducted to the East Chicago Athletic Hall of Fame.
 He died in May 2002, aged 81; a widower, he was survived by a daughter.
+He was of Lithuanian descent.